 Policy topics

-This could be achieved by using smart instruments depending on the market and policy evolutions.
 ESMC favours a systemic approach to EU-based production for the current and future energy system.
 To reach this objective, a set of policy instruments will be required.
-ESMC have formed working groups and and is working actively on the topics described below.
+ESMC have formed working groups and is working actively on the topics described below.

 As the European Commission is considering introducing environmental policies for PV and other markets, ESMC promotes a specific position aiming at mandatory policies rather than voluntary schemes, with a preference for a strong EcoDesign scheme.
 The inclusion of CO2-footprint, in addition to other environmental requirements, is a key success for ESMC, and we actively follow the development.